tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/FLOWLOGIC.md

   look: classic
 ---
 flowchart TD
- subgraph s8["ComponentValidatorRoutes Event Handling"]
+ subgraph s8["EditModelValidatorRoutes Event Handling"]
         n16["OnValidationRequested (RootEditContext)"]
-        n17@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event won't delegate model validation request to \nIComponentValidator; the model validation request become a no-op.</span>" }
+        n17@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event won't delegate model validation request to \nIEditModelValidator; the model validation request become a no-op.</span>" }
         n18["OnFieldChanged (ActorEditContext)"]
         n19["The
- component associated to that edit context that was triggered by the OnFieldChanged event delegates a direct or a nested field validation request to IComponentValidator."]
+ component associated to that edit context that was triggered by the OnFieldChanged event delegates a direct or a nested field validation request to IEditModelValidator."]
         n20["EditContext Event Handling"]
   end
- subgraph s9["ComponentValidatorBase Event Handling"]
+ subgraph s9["EditModelValidatorBase Event Handling"]
         n21["OnValidationRequested (ActorEditContext)"]
         n22["The
  validation request bubbles up to RootEditContext."]